 This causes the veins to close and eventually turn into scar tissue.

-By treating the saphenous vein, it also helps the visible varicose veins regress.
+By treating the saphenous vein, also helps the visible varicose veins regress.
 For the varicosities that do not completely regress, adjunctive procedures of sclerotherapy injections and/or microphlebectomies are recommended.